Finland Poised For NATO Membership As Ukraine War Crimps Russian Gas - UrduPoint

 It shares a 1,300-kilometre (800-mile) border with Russia and its past is studded with conflict with its giant neighbour.

-NATO has already declared it will warmly embrace two countries with rich pockets and advanced militaries.
+NATO has already declared it will warmly embrace the two countries with deep pockets and well-equipped armies.

 Finland's entry will be "smooth and swift," NATO chief Jens Stoltenberg promised on Thursday.

-Russian energy giant Gazprom announced it would stop supplying gas via the Polish part of the Yamal-Europe pipeline following retaliatory sanctions that Russia announced against Western companies on Wednesday.
+Russian energy giant Gazprom announced it would stop supplying gas via the Polish part of the Yamal-Europe pipeline following retaliatory sanctions that Russia slapped on Western companies on Wednesday.

-Gazprom also said Thursday gas transiting to Europe via Ukraine had dropped by a third -- a fall it blamed on Ukraine's pipeline operator, which the company denies and lays on Russia.
+Gazprom also said gas transiting to Europe via Ukraine had dropped by a third -- a fall it blamed on Ukraine's pipeline operator, which the company denies, pointing the finger at Russia.

 Ukraine and Poland are major supply routes for Russian gas to Europe and the two sides have kept flows going despite the conflict.